cambridge-ceu/csd3/systems/login.md

 find /usr -iname "*libGLX*.so*" -exec ls -l {} \;
 ```

-[^1]: Currently, it is login-e-[1-4] (login.hpc), login-e-1 is also the license server.
-The so-called 3D viz nodes are login-gpu-e-[1-7].
+[^gpu]: Currently, it is login-e-[1-4] (login.hpc), login-e-1 is also the license server.
+The so-called 3D viz/startgfx nodes are login-gpu-e-[1-8].
-[^2]: Applications such as R/nloptr package require to be recompiled.
+[^icelake]: Applications such as R/nloptr package require to be recompiled.
 In this case, we run `download.packages("nloptr",".")` inside `R` on an Internet-enabled node and compile the package with `R CMD INSTALL nloptr_1.2.2.3.tar.gz`, say.
-[^3]: This appears subject to the system setup.
+[^autologin]: This appears subject to the system setup.